 · Include a timeframe for consultation, how to provide feedback etc and stick to it

-· Listen to feedback provided and be open minded.
-Your team may assist you in achieving the optimal structure whilst mitigating risk to your business
+· Listen to feedback provided by your employees and be open minded.
+Your team may assist you in achieving the optimal structure including cost saving initiatives

 · Seek out good advice if you have any doubt on how to execute a change.